Course Syllabi Instructions

-The following templates are accessible and include all university policies.
-Select from a traditional syllabus or a multi-part syllabus to facilitate editing, keep the required university policies intact, and to accommodate differently formatted course schedules.
+The following template is accessible, includes all university policies, and is customized for each of the course modalities.
+The template facilitates editing, keeps the required university policies intact, and accommodates differently formatted course schedules.
 Download and edit based on course modality.

-Follow this Basic Accessibility Syllabus and Schedule Checklist to ensure your online courses are accessible.
+Follow this Basic Accessibility Syllabus and Schedule Checklist to ensure your courses are accessible.

-For syllabus design best practices, visit Teaching and Learning Services.
+For syllabus design best practices, visit Teaching, Learning, and Digital Transformation.